Authentic Bolognese Sauce

 This is a sauce with rules.
 It is built on a base of onion, carrot and celery.
 No garlic.
 Nor does it have lots of herbs in it.
 I love lots of herbs in a meat sauce, but that’s not a Bolognese.
 The sauce contains dairy products.
 Tomato, while present, is not the star of the sauce.
 Meat is.
 And to make a real Bolognese, it must cook a long, long time.

 An authentic Bolognese sauce recipe is all about the meat.
 Emilia-Romagna is a rich region, and this is a rich sauce.
 Beef is king here, and the sauce is usually a celebration of the cow: beef, veal, milk and butter.
-But I am a hunter, so venison is the star here.
-Because of that, an Italian would call this a simple venison ragu, not an official Bolognese sauce.
-Oh well.
+But pork is often used, too.
+And that’s where we start getting into the endless Bolognese Debate — what is, and is not, a “true” Bolognese sauce?

 Every cook has a personal version.
 The few constants I’ve just mentioned above.
 Some have only beef.
 Some a mix of meats.
 Some pork.
 A few, like this one, wild boar.
 Some Bolognese recipes use a little pancetta, prosciutto or chicken liver, too.